“Achieving full community life for people with intellectual and/or developmental disabilities — one person at a time”

 The Arc of Howard County commits to providing community-based experiences so that people we support can benefit from full integration and live enviable lives at home, at work, and at play.

 The Arc of Howard County commits to providing the necessary supports for people seeking employment, day habilitation, residential, and retirement services.

-The Arc of Howard County commits to providing the appropriate training and support of staff so they can best administer optimal support to people with disabilities.
+The Arc of Howard County commits to providing the appropriate training and support of the staff so they can best administer optimal support to people with disabilities.